devlinj678/pro-aspire-ssh-deploy/README.md

 This deployment pipeline is built using Aspire's step-based pipeline framework.
 Each step represents a discrete unit of work with clear dependencies on other steps.
 The pipeline execution engine automatically orders steps based on their dependencies and runs independent steps in parallel for optimal performance.

 **Building on Docker Compose's `prepare` step:**
-Docker Compose environments include a built-in `prepare-env` step that handles image building and generates docker-compose.yaml and .env files.
+Docker Compose environments include a built-in `prepare-env` step that handles image building and generates docker-compose.yaml and environment-specific .env files (e.g., `.env.Production`, `.env.Development`).
 This SSH deployment pipeline extends that foundation by adding steps to:
 1. Push the built images to a container registry
-2. Update the .env file with registry image references
+2. Update the environment-specific .env file with registry image references
 3. Transfer deployment files to a remote server via SSH
 4. Run `docker compose up` on the remote server to pull and deploy the images